 The Discord app works with desktop and mobile platforms, combining the features of a chat lobby, a message board, a VoIP chatting system and a streaming service into one app that's not going to hog resources on your phone or PC.

 Discord's popularity has only multiplied in recent years, with the app now reaching over 250 million registered users.
-If you're looking to get a group together to play Outriders, communicate easily to an entire server of Minecraft players, or just hang out online with a small group of friends to chat about whatever interests you, then you should keep reading to learn what this growing platform offers.
+If you're looking to get a group together to play Final Fantasy XIV, communicate easily with an entire server of Minecraft players, or just hang out online with a small group of friends to chat about whatever interests you, then you should keep reading to learn what this growing platform offers.

 How do I get started with Discord?